 A minimum of 120 semester credit hours is required for these degrees of which at least 54 must be at the upper level.
-A minimum of 30 semester credits of coursework is required in each major field (36 credits in Psychology and 36 in Kinesiology) of which at least 18-24 credits, depending on the major, must be at the upper level.
+A minimum of 30 semester credits of coursework is required in each major field (36 credits in Psychology and 36 in Kinesiology) of which at least 18 credits must be at the upper level.
 No single course may be counted in more than one major.

-A minor consisting of a minimum of 18 semester credits is required except as noted for teacher certification.
+A minor consisting of a minimum of 18 semester credits is required except as noted here for teacher certification: Students preparing for elementary teaching certification are not required to complete a minor.
 Students seeking secondary teaching certification must complete a minimum of 24 credits in each of two teaching fields, one of which will serve as a minor.

 Following is a list of required and recommended courses for students who plan to transfer to the university and pursue the Bachelor of Arts degree in the Division of Behavioral Science and Kinesiology.
+Behavioral Science & Kinesiology

 (Semester Credits)

 Subject Required Recommended

 English Composition 6 6

-Literature 2 6 6
+Literature 6 6

-Government, American and State ^{1,2} 6 6
+Government, American and State 6 6

-History, American ^{1,2} 6 6
+History, American 6 6

 College Algebra or higher math 3 6

-Science (with lab) 6-8 12
+Science 6 12

-Speech 3 3

-Fine Arts 3
+Fine Arts - 3

 Foreign Language 6

-Psychology 3
+Psychology - 3

 Sociology or Anthropology 3

+Speech - 3

 Philosophy 3

-Economics 3
+Economics and the second s 3

 Required by state statute.